Lotterywest Federation Walkway

-An impressive feat of engineering and architecture, the Lotterywest Federation Walkway's strong sculptural quality nevertheless bonds with its landscape because the rusted steel and powerful forms of the colossal pylons have an affinity with the large tree trunks surrounding them.
+An impressive feat of engineering and architecture, the Lotterywest Federation Walkway's strong sculptural quality bonds with its landscape, with the rusted steel and powerful forms of the colossal pylons having an affinity with the large tree trunks surrounding them.

 As the land beneath the walkway starts to drop away into a valley and your journey leads you higher, you get a new perspective which enriches your appreciation of nature's beauty.